Streaming Media Europe 2012

 A204: HOW TO: Choosing an Enterprise-Class Video Encoder

-Jan Ozer, Founder, Streaming Learning Center
+Jan Ozer, Owner, Streaming Learning Center

 This session will discuss factors to consider when choosing an enterprise video encoding system from the likes of Ateme, MainConcept, Thomson Video Networks, and others.
 Factors incorporated into the analysis will include performance, output quality, quality control options, format support, expansion options, programmability, and other variables.
 If you're considering buying an enterprise encoder or upgrading your current systems, you'll find this session particularly useful.